 Content marketing is the strategy of attracting potential customers through the creation of helpful content, and then giving away that content for free.
 This is the cornerstone marketing strategy for bloggers.

-The 8-Step Content Strategy for 2019 (Template Included)
+The 8-Step Content Strategy (Template Included)

 SEO stands for Search Engine Optimization.
 The goal of SEO is to increase traffic to your blog through organic search results.
 Google is our number one source of blog traffic.
 These are my favorite SEO resources.